vinsol/nectarcommerce/_posts/2016-04-07-developing-nectar-extensions-part-2.md

 ### Where we left off ###

-In our [previous approach](), we tried to compile extensions and then based on it compile a version of nectar, which had the serious limitation of Nectar was unavailable for testing.
+In our [previous approach](), we tried to compile extensions and then based on it compile a version of nectar, which had the serious limitation of Nectar being unavailable for testing.

 What we need is that Nectar is available and compiled while developing extensions and if an extension is added it should recompile itself to include the new extensions.
 We have modified Nectar for this approach to seek for extensions and used a custom compiler step(A story for another time) to mark files for recompilation.
 Let's get started and see if we can scale the testing barrier.